The second round of New Conversations is now open. Deadline 31 May.

-Funded and delivered by the British Council, Farnham Maltings, and the High Commission of Canada in the UK, New Conversations is designed to encourage and support the development of creative and collaborative partnerships between artists and arts organizations in the performing arts sector in the UK and Canada.
-Initially a two-year pilot, the program aims to provide opportunities to initiate challenging and inquisitive conversations, exchange ideas and practices and develop ambitious, creative research and development projects that can offer the first steps for collaborations and productions between Canada and the UK.
+New Conversations is a programme funded and delivered by the British Council, Farnham Maltings, and the High Commission of Canada in the UK .
+The fund is designed to encourage and support the development of creative exchange, collaboration and partnerships between artists and arts organisations in the performing arts sector in the UK and Canada.
+Initially a two-year pilot, the first round saw £62,300 invested in nine new creative partnerships.

+New Conversations aims to provide opportunities to initiate challenging and inquisitive conversations, exchange ideas and practices, and develop ambitious creative research and development projects that offer the first steps towards artistic collaborations and productions between Canada and the UK.

 - To increase cultural exchange opportunities between UK and Canada, allowing for more artist mobility and international opportunities